 Group or individual/family plan?

 Stahl noted that a health insurance agent can help you assess whether group or individual/family insurance is the best structure for your business and your employees.
-This individual can help you review health plan options from multiple insurance companies and can provide a level of professional expertise and advice to help you make the right decision.

 Consider costs to you and your employees